If you die before you take your deferred benefits

 Survivor pensions

-A surviving partner’s pension may be payable to a spouse, civil partner or, if you were active in the scheme after 1 April 2008, an eligible cohabiting partner.
+A surviving partner’s pension may be payable to a spouse, civil partner or, if you were active in the Scheme after 1 April 2008, an eligible cohabiting partner.
 The surviving partner’s pension is payable for life and will receive any cost of living increases due each year.

-Marriages and civil partnerships after leaving the scheme
+Marriages and civil partnerships after leaving the Scheme

 If you paid into your deferred pension account after 1 April 2008, an eligible cohabiting partner is entitled to receive the surviving partner’s pension.
 To be eligible, your partner would need to meet some important criteria.